-Definition of Center of Content Excellence
+Definition of a Center of Content Excellence

 A center of content excellence (CCE) is a hub (virtual or physical) that concentrates expertise and resources to achieve world-class content capability.